seekpinky/Flatiron_phase5cap/README.md

 ## Elevator Pitch

-I recently developed a machine learning tool with borrowers' background data for bankers/investors who concerned about auto loan delinquencies.
+I recently developed a machine learning tool with borrowers' background data for bankers/investors who concern about auto loan delinquencies.
 This classification tool allows us to identify a loan that will default 59% of the time.

 ## Business Understanding

 Due to increased income mainly from stimulus check and supply chain shortages, demand for cars has been sky rocketing.
-The average auto loan balance exceeded 20,000, and consumers owed a total of 1.4 trillion on the vehicles they drive.
+The average auto loan balance exceeded $20,000, and consumers owed a total of 1.4 trillion on the vehicles they drive.
 High inflation and interest rates can increase delinquencies as auto loan delinquencies a concern as they hit highest level since 2007. <a href="https://www.cnbc.com/video/2022/05/20/auto-loan-delinquencies-come-into-concern-as-they-hit-highest-levels-since-2007-says-bankrate-coms-mcbride.html">(CNBC)</a> The lending party is at a loss when a borrower defaults on a loan.
 Even if the collateral is taken, the time and money spent to turn it into funds can leave the lender with a negative return.<a href="https://www.gdslink.com/credit-risk-management-process-best-practices-techniques/">(GDS)</a>